CircleTime is Time Compass

 CircleTime comes with all the standard features like syncing with iCloud and other accounts.
 Viewing, editing and adding new events.
 Setting alarms.
 Time tracking.
-Showing birthdays and Facebook events.
+Showing birthdays.
 Displaying day length.
 These are the everyday things that most calendar apps can do.
 CircleTime goes far beyond that.
 It is an extremely advanced calendar which was waiting for centuries for the modern technology of touch screens.
 Only this technology has enabled us to take time presentation to a whole new level.
 We are very proud of CircleTime.
 It allows us to perceive time from an entirely new perspective.

 A round, spinning calendar

 It's the first calendar which allows traversing through time by spinning it forward or backward.
 Circle is a natural shape as it is presenting cycles in the nature, and it opens the calendar to a completely new dimension.

 CircleTime is a round calendar which displays time like a clock does, on a daily, weekly, monthly and annual basis.
 This is a unique way to visually present the time position for the current day.